ParaCoToUl/noarr-pipelines/docs/hub.md

 ## Envelopes from existing buffers

-Sometimes you have an existing pointer to some data, say a memory-mapped file, an already allocated CUDA pointer, etc...
-You can provide this pointer to a hub and the hub will wrap it inside a new envelope.
+Sometimes we have an existing pointer to some data, say a memory-mapped file, an already allocated CUDA pointer, etc...
+We can provide this pointer to a hub and the hub will wrap it inside a new envelope.
 This envelope will then flow through the hub just like any other envelope:

 ```cpp
 // an existing C pointer we want to use